App version: 0.1.0

 Provide capital for projects or emergenciesYou must be able to afford to pay it back

-Paying a loan on time can improve your credit scoreMissing payments can make your credit score drop
+Paying a loan on time can build your credit scoreMissing payments can make your credit score drop

-Now you know more answers to the question is getting a loan bad?
-It is if you use it irresponsibly.
-But for the right purposes (loan reconsolidation, home remodels, emergencies), having cash on hand can help you now and in the future.Lantern by SoFi can help you find financing that’s right for you.
-Explore the rates you qualify for with personal loans.
+It is not bad to take out a personal loan, assuming you truly need the money and have a plan to pay it back.
+For the right purposes (loan reconsolidation, home remodels, emergencies), having cash on hand can help you now and in the future.Lantern by SoFi can help you find financing that’s right for you.
+With a single application, you can explore different lenders, interest rates, and loan amounts, all with no obligation to you.

 Photo credit: iStock/Dmitry Kopylets